AJSmartyPants/Quake-It-Off/README.md

 - Notification system: I need to develop a notification system for Quake It Off to alert the user during an earthquake at or nearby their location.
 This will only be possible once the app is published.

-- Improve the Route Recommendation feature and make it akin to Google Maps
+- Improve the Route Recommendation feature with directions, customizability, etc.

 Here is a brief competitor analysis that clearly shows that Quake It Off uses brand-new technologies and novel ideas to solve this real-world problem:

 ![Brief Competitor Analysis Table](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/CompetitorAnalysis.png?raw=true)

 Creating this application was no easy feat, to say the least.
 I spent long days and nights, working around the clock, and racing against the universe, to finish it in time!
 That too, with NO PRIOR KNOWLEDGE about machine learning!
-My Clevered mentor, Ms. Shivani, who was the instructor of the course I did before starting the creation of this app, was the one who brought me into the deep, intense, intricate, and infinite-possibility world of AI and ML.
-It was like stepping onto the tip of the iceberg, only to notice that under the water, the iceberg never ended!
+It was like stepping onto the tip of the iceberg, only to notice that under the water, the iceberg never ended.
 My Technovation mentor, Mr. Vivek, helped me a lot with the entrepreneurship and feature-refining of the app!
 I couldn't have made it without him.

 A huge shoutout to Dr. Ken Kahn for his irreplaceable and valuable insights into my project.